Lohr Learning Commons

-Located on the library's second floor, the Writing Center provides assistance for students at any point in the writing process, whether that means helping them understand written assignments, developing and organizing ideas, improving grammar or any other aspect of writing.
+Located in LIB201, the Writing Center provides assistance for students at any point in the writing process, including:

 The Learning Commons Mathematics Tutoring Lab is for students in need of extra help in math.
 Staffed with student and graduate tutors who can help with first and second year math courses as well as many upper division classes, the Mathematics Tutoring Lab also contains reference materials, solutions manuals, and math software in the adjoining CS tutoring lab.

 The Alex Lee Career and Professional Development Center (CPDC) helps students explore academic majors and career options, find internships and part-time work, and prepare for life after graduation.
 The CPDC also offers confidential counseling and coaching for students and alumni, and workshops for classes or groups on career assessments, career discernment, job search tips, internship searching, interview preparation, résumé writing assistance and more.

 The Office for International Education (OIE) assists students in their study abroad endeavors through LRU's many exchange programs.
 OIE also offers information on summer study programs, internships, and international service opportunities.
 LRU also offers a Study Away program, allowing LRU students to study away from the LR campus at another location in the United States.